Littlefish319/Type-The-Alphabet-Practice-Suite/appstore/APP_STORE_COPY.md

 ## Review Notes (paste into App Review)
 - The app works offline without login.
-- Optional account creation/login enables cloud sync.
+- Optional account creation/login enables cloud sync (Firebase).
 - Account deletion is available in-app: Account → Delete Account.
 - If testing cloud sync, use any email/password test account.
+- AI Coach is optional and only sends user-entered text when used.